spelunky-fyi/overlunky/docs/script-api.md

 - as_shopkeeper
 - as_shopkeeperclone
 - as_skeleton
+- as_slidingwallceiling
 - as_sorceress
+- as_sparktrap
 - as_sparrow
 - as_spider
+- as_spikeballtrap
+- as_stickytrap
 - as_tadpole
 - as_terra
 - as_tiamat
+- as_totemtrap
+- as_transferfloor
 - as_tun
 - as_ufo
 - as_vampire